 With a deed in lieu, you hand ownership back to the lender to avoid the full foreclosure.
 This is gentler on your credit than a forced foreclosure.
 Keep in mind, you can fix the payment issues up to 5 days before the home is sold9.

-Working with Cash Home Buyers
+Working with Cash Home Buyers in Eugene Oregon

 Cash buyers in Eugene can be a fast way to sell.
 Companies like Bridgetown Home Buyers can close a deal in days.
 If you’ve gotten a foreclosure notice, you usually have 90 more days to act before it’s final8.